pohlm01/master-thesis/3_mtc.typ

   - pending: Not yet due
   - ready: Due but not yet issued
   - issued
-- CA orders the Assertions and builds a Merkle Tree
+- CA builds a Merkle Tree
 - CA signs all tree heads that are currently valid

 #figure(